Procurement Glossary

 The modern approach is based on a long-term, strategic partnership with suppliers.
 Information is exchanged seamlessly through the use of digital platforms and real-time analytics.
 Key performance indicators (KPIs) are jointly defined and continuously monitored.
 Innovation workshops and co-creation processes promote the joint development of new products and technologies.
 This collaborative approach increases agility, improves product quality and enables faster market launches.

 A leading manufacturer of consumer electronics implemented Strategic Supplier Development with its main suppliers.
-Joint development projects reduced production time by 25% and the product defect rate by 30%.
+Through joint development projects, production time was reduced by 25% and the product defect rate was cut by 30%.
 At the same time, the close collaboration led to innovative product features that increased sales by 15% in the first year.

 Supplier development is an indispensable strategic tool in modern procurement management.
 By systematically promoting and developing suppliers, companies can not only optimize their supply chains, but also increase quality and reduce costs.
 Success is based on partnership-based cooperation, clear targets and digital progress.
 Despite potential challenges such as resource scarcity or cultural differences, the long-term benefits clearly outweigh the risks for all parties involved.